 • Support with probiotics: Because your oral microbiome is separate from your gut, a probiotic you swallow won't do much to colonize your oral cavity.
 Luckily, chewable probiotic formulas like Hyperbiotics PRO-Dental and PRO-Kids ENT, that contain BLIS M18™, BLIS K12™, and other targeted strains, work to deliver organisms exactly where they need to go—to your mouth, ears, nose, and throat.
 Pair an oral probiotic with one designed for your gut (like PRO-15 or Immune) for comprehensive immune support this winter!

 • Make a healthy diet a priority: Indulging in a whole-food, plant-based diet can make all the difference when it comes to seasonal and year-round health, but did you know that your microbes have dietary preferences as well?
-Including plenty of probiotic-nourishing prebiotics like bananas, oats, asparagus, and apples will help the good guys throughout your body grow and thrive.
+Including plenty of probiotic-nourishing prebiotics like bananas, oats, asparagus, and apples—or even better, an organic prebiotic powder supplement—will help the good guys throughout your body grow and thrive.
 Also do your best to avoid processed foods, artificial sweeteners, pesticides (go organic whenever possible) and emulsifiers, since they can all seriously deplete your good flora.

 • Back off the antibacterials: Unfortunately, the antibacterial ingredients in many oral health products kill bad and good bacteria alike, leaving our gatekeeper microbiome seriously out of balance.
 Toothpastes made from natural ingredients and coconut oil make excellent and probiotic-friendly alternatives.